 Pasadena City College

-Seven times the Lancers have made it to the Southern California championship finals in 2000, 2001, 2004, 2009, 2010, 2011 and 2012.
+Nine times the Lancers have made it to the Southern California championship finals in 2000, 2001, 2004, 2009, 2010, 2011, 2012, 2013, and 2015.

-PCC has four times hosted the State Championships at Hutto-Patterson Gymnasium in 2003, 2004, 2006 and 2010.
-Pasadena learned it will host its fifth championship tournament in 2013.
+PCC has five times hosted the State Championships at Hutto-Patterson Gymnasium in 2003, 2004, 2006, 2010 and 2013.